Strengthening CIOs through Connection and Conversation

 University of Calgary

-"As the Chief Information Officer at Legal Aid Alberta, being a member of Calgary CIO has been a transformative experience.
+“As the Chief Information Officer at Legal Aid Alberta, being a member of Calgary CIO has been a transformative experience.
 Calgary CIO is an essential resource for senior technology leaders of large organizations, offering a network of experienced professionals sharing critical insights and innovative solutions in a collaborative environment.
 The association excels in sharing thought leadership and challenging each other to better drive digital transformation and deliver greater sustained value.
-I highly recommend this association to any CIO looking to elevate their impact and stay at the forefront of the industry."
+I highly recommend this association to any CIO looking to elevate their impact and stay at the forefront of the industry. "

-Profile Image
+Profile Image of Hellen Knight

-Helen Knight
+Hellen Knight

 Chief Information Officer